nus-ncl/OctoBot/Octo-Bot/packet-generator-bot/README.md

   -l LOOP, --loop LOOP  (optional) number of times to loop -d DELAY, --delay DELAY
-                        (optional) delay between each loop
+                        (optional) delay between each loop -w WORKERS, --workers WORKERS
+                        (optional) number of workers to run in parallel --workers-no-random   (optional) set all workers to use the same IP, Port & Mac

 ```